Ciara Stuns In Leather Bikini On Instagram

 Ciara is clearly keeping up with a diligent workout routine.
-The 32-year-old pop star flaunted her fabulous figure in a parade of pictures on Instagram donning a saucy leather bikini.
-Ciara paired her retro-themed ensemble with matching black leather high heel boots equipped with silver buckles and studs.
+The 32-year-old pop star flaunted her fabulous figure in a parade of pictures on Instagram, donning a saucy leather bikini.
+Ciara paired her retro-themed ensemble with matching black leather high-heeled boots equipped with silver buckles and studs.
 The top of the boots cut-off just before her knees.

 As the mother of two children, several Instagram users couldn’t help but take to the comments of the parade of pictures to point out how incredible her body looks after having children.
 Words such as “latex goddess,” “queen,” and “beautiful” were used to describe how Ciara looked in the leather bikini.